Interfaces

 kern tui [name]

-- Auto-starts daemon if not running
+- Auto-starts agent if not running

 - Auto-selects agent if only one registered